Glossary

 Bar advance time

-When a bar feeder is used as the fixture, the bar advance time describes the time to advance the bar into position for the next part to be machined.
-(The workpiece load time describes the time to load the entire bar into the bar feeder.)
+When a bar feeder is used as the fixture, one piece of bar stock is loaded and simply advanced into position before each cycle, rather than loading a new workpiece.
+The bar advance time is the amount of time (in minutes) required to advance the bar into position for the next part to be machined.

 Bar end